 Why Bitcoin?

 Because nothing else works globally at every price point.
 A credit card processor takes a 10% cut on a $5 transaction.
-A wire transfer costs more than the bounty is worth.
+A wire transfer costs more than a small commission is worth.
 PayPal doesn't operate in half the countries where creators live.
-Lightning works anywhere, at any amount, with no settlement delay.
+Lightning moves these amounts almost anywhere, in seconds, with no settlement delay.
 For a commission board that's open to anyone on earth, that's the only payment rail that fits.

 Why commission a film when AI video is everywhere?